Frank O'Connor (actor, born 1897): Painting

 In New York City, O'Connor obtained part-time work as a florist, making flower arrangements for hotels.
-He also took up visual art with what Jeff Britting calls "serious interest", drawing sketches and painting people, urban landscapes and floral still lifes.
+He also took up visual art with what archivist Jeff Britting calls "serious interest", drawing sketches and painting people, urban landscapes and floral still lifes.
 Some observers thought O'Connor was a talented artist, albeit unrefined and untrained.
 He became a member of the Art Students League of New York, and Ilona Royce Smithkin mentored him.
-His "most important artwork", according to Richard Campbell, was a portrait of Ayn Rand he painted in 1961.
-When O'Connor had his own painting studio in the 1960s, Rand sometimes liked to visit his studio to watch him paint; he generally appreciated her attention, though a guest observed that "the only time I ever saw him [O'Connor] lost his temper" was on an occasion when Rand pressed with a criticism and O'Connor insisted she "leave [him] alone".
+His "most important artwork", according to cognitive psychologist Robert L. Campbell, was a portrait of Ayn Rand he painted in 1961.
+When O'Connor had his own painting studio in the 1960s, Rand sometimes liked to visit his studio to watch him paint; he generally appreciated her attention, though a guest observed that "the only time I ever saw him [O'Connor] lose his temper" was on an occasion when Rand pressed with a criticism and O'Connor insisted she "leave [him] alone".

-In 1953, Branden and Weidman were married, and O'Connor attended the wedding as Branden's best man while Rand was the matron of honor.
+Branden and Weidman married in 1953, and O'Connor attended the wedding as Branden's best man.
 As a wedding gift, O'Connor filled the Brandens' new studio apartment with flowers of his arrangement.

-During the fall of 1954, Rand and Nathaniel Branden averred, to O'Connor and Barbara Branden, that they had fallen in love with each other.
-Rand and Branden coolly demanded their respective spouses give the two of them a few hours alone with each other, twice a week, for a romantic but nonsexual relationship.
-In November, Rand and Branden invoked Rand's value theory of sexuality to insist their spouses also give them permission to escalate the affair to a sexual relationship.
-O'Connor apparently assented, and he vacated the apartment twice a week for Rand and Branden, often going to a bar.
+In September 1954, Rand and Nathaniel Branden told O'Connor and Barbara Branden that they had fallen in love with each other.
+Rand and Branden asked that their respective spouses give the two of them time with each other for a romantic but nonsexual relationship; during the conversation, Barbara Branden and O'Connor briefly objected, both raising their voices and saying, "I won't be part of this", but Rand eventually secured their agreement, Barbara Branden recalling that Rand could "spin out a deductive chain from which you just couldn't escape".
+In November, Rand and Branden invoked Rand's value theory of sexuality to insist that their spouses also give them permission to escalate the affair to a sexual relationship.
+O'Connor assented, and he vacated the apartment twice a week for Rand and Branden, often going to a bar.
 There is no known written record by O'Connor of his thoughts on Rand's relationship with Branden, and he only ever discussed it with Rand and the Brandens.
 Historian Jennifer Burns concludes that of all those involved in the affair, O'Connor may have been "the hardest hit" emotionally.